jarofghosts/envpm/README.md

 ## usage

-`envpm` proxies commands to npm, but (in the event of a `.npm-registry` file in a root directory) sets the registry accordingly.
+`envpm` proxies commands to npm, but (in the event of a `.npm-registry` file in a root directory) sets the registry accordingly. if `--registry` is set explicitly in the command, the file check is skipped.

 ### `.npm-registry` file